-- Think about what you can do to start conversations directly and indirectly, such as creating or finding activities to do with you coworkers, or even use icebreakers.
+- Think about what you can do to start conversations directly and indirectly, such as creating or finding activities to do with your coworkers, or even use icebreakers.
 My Mental Health Pub Quiz is good for this, which you can find here.

 - Sit down with your diary and look at your workload so you can map out when you can make time to engage in the activities and the conversation starters you came up with.
 Remember to make your diary realistic.

-- Complete a Wellness Action Plan, which Mind have created templates for that you can find by clicking here.
+- Complete a Wellness Action Plan, which Mind has created templates for that you can find by clicking here.
 This will allow you to know how to look after yourself and your wellbeing.
 You could also benefit from sharing your Wellness Action Plan with your manager so they know how they could support you.

 How To Start A Conversation